chloecdn/arch-vfio-vm-stuff/README.md

 # arch-vfio-vm-stuff

-# DONT USE THIS - ITS STILL IN WORK!

 This contains a few scripts i created to automate creating an amd-vfio-setup on arch.
+Don't blame me if something breaks your already working system.
 Use these scripts with caution.
 They are made for my specific hardware, and while they should work on most other AMD-Hardware, they will most likely break on Intel/Nvidia.

 My Hardware: